Skip to content

 As your application grows, managing workflows becomes increasingly important:

-This helps you track where workflows are being used and ensures you don't accidentally break functionality when making changes.
+This helps you track reusable logic and avoid breaking functionality when making changes.

 Naming conventions